October 14 2022

 - allow a children’s author and/or illustrator who has published at least one children’s book to continue developing a personal creative project

-- carry out a cultural mediation project to support this creative endeavour through interactions with youth
+- carry out a cultural mediation project in class to support this creative endeavour through interactions with youth

 - get teaching staff and schools acquainted with the author’s and/or illustrator’s creative process